PySangamam/website/_posts/2018-07-24-introducing-our-second-keynote-speaker.md

 active: blog
 ---

-PySangamam is glad to introduce our sencond keynote speaker **Rushabh Mehta**.
+PySangamam is glad to introduce our second keynote speaker **Rushabh Mehta**.

-Rushab Mehta works with a passionate team and community to revolutionize software used by small and medium sized organizations by building a high quality, free and open source ERP called ERPNext.
+Rushabh Mehta works with a passionate team and community to revolutionize software used by small and medium sized organizations by building a high quality, free and open source ERP called ERPNext.
 Rushab is the founder and CEO of Frappe Technologies, the